Skip to main content

 Dead chimney animal removal is a different and more involved scope than live animal removal.
 The carcass must be located (sometimes wedged in difficult-access positions in the smoke chamber or upper flue), removed without contaminating the flue walls, and disposed of properly.
 Personal protective equipment is more involved for dead animal work because of disease and odor considerations.

-If the dead animal has been present long enough for decomposition odors to permeate the flue (typically 3-5 days in South Florida humidity), odor remediation is a separate scope using HEPA-filtered vacuum work, enzyme treatments designed for organic decomposition residue, and sometimes ozone treatment for severe cases.
+If the dead animal has been present long enough for decomposition odors to permeate the flue (typically 3-5 days in South Florida humidity), odor remediation is a separate scope using high-suction vacuum work, enzyme treatments designed for organic decomposition residue, and sometimes ozone treatment for severe cases.
 Most odor remediation completes in 1-2 visits with a few days between treatments for the enzymes to fully work.

 Common animal species in West Palm Beach chimneys and their behavior patterns